trngthnh369/langgraph-agent-chatbot-app/README.md

 # LangGraph Multi-Agent Sales Chatbot

-## Overview

-This project is an AI-powered **multi-agent chatbot** built for **e-commerce sales support**.
-It leverages **LangChain's LangGraph framework** to orchestrate multiple specialized agents, each handling a particular task.
+This project is an AI-powered **multi-agent chatbot** built for e-commerce sales support.
+It leverages LangChain’s **LangGraph** framework to orchestrate multiple specialized agents, each handling a particular task.
 For example, one agent might handle product information queries while another handles store details.
-This multi-agent approach distributes responsibility among agents for better task specialization and efficiency.
+This multi-agent approach distributes responsibility among agents for better _task specialization_ and efficiency.
 The chatbot uses a dataset of products and store information to answer questions like product availability, pricing, and store hours.
-By routing user queries through a **LangGraph StateGraph**, the system maintains conversation context and ensures coherent multi-turn dialogue.
+By routing user queries through a LangGraph _StateGraph_, the system maintains conversation context and ensures coherent multi-turn dialogue.

 ## Key Features

-- **Product Inquiries**: Answers questions about product availability, pricing, and stock levels.
-For example, it can respond to queries like "What products are in stock?" or "How much does product X cost?"
+- **Product Inquiries:** Answers questions about product availability, pricing, and stock levels.
+For example, it can respond to queries like “What products are in stock?” or “How much does product X cost?”.
-- **Store Information**: Provides details about the store (e.g. location, opening hours, contact info) based on the provided data.
+- **Store Information:** Provides details about the store (e.g., location, opening hours, contact info) based on the provided data.
-- **Stateful Conversation**: Keeps track of the dialogue context across turns, so the bot can handle follow-up questions naturally.
+- **Stateful Conversation:** Keeps track of dialogue context across turns, so the bot can handle follow-up questions naturally.
 LangGraph inherently maintains state and memory, ensuring agents work coherently.
-- **Multi-Agent Workflow**: Internally uses multiple agents defined in a LangGraph StateGraph.
-A supervising chatbot node routes inputs to the right specialized agent (e.g. product-agent or store-agent) based on the query content.
+- **Multi-Agent Workflow:** Internally uses multiple agents defined in a LangGraph _StateGraph_.
+A supervising chatbot node routes inputs to the right specialized agent (e.g., product-agent or store-agent) based on the query content.
 This allows each agent to focus on its domain.
-- **Extensible Architecture**: New agents or tools (such as recommendation or order agents) can be added by defining additional nodes in the LangGraph flow.
-This modular design scales easily and follows LangGraph's flexible multi-agent control flow model.
+- **Extensible Architecture:** New agents or tools (such as recommendation or order agents) can be added by defining additional nodes in the LangGraph flow.
+This modular design scales easily and follows LangGraph’s flexible multi-agent control flow model.

 ## Technologies Used

-- **Python 3**: The chatbot is implemented in Python.
+- **Python:** The chatbot is implemented in Python 3.
-- **LangChain & LangGraph**: Core frameworks for building the agent workflow.
-LangGraph provides a "sophisticated, stateful agent workflow" that simplifies multi-agent orchestration.
+- **LangChain & LangGraph:** Core frameworks for building the agent workflow.
+LangGraph provides a sophisticated, stateful agent workflow that simplifies multi-agent orchestration.
 It allows defining multiple AI agents with specialized responsibilities and routing logic.
-- **LLM (Language Model)**: An LLM (such as OpenAI's GPT-4 or similar) powers the natural language understanding and generation.
+- **LLM (Language Model):** An LLM (such as OpenAI’s GPT-4 or similar) powers the natural language understanding and generation.
 The agents use prompt templates and chain-of-thought to process user input.
-- **Data Storage**: The project uses a simple data source (e.g. JSON or lightweight database) containing product and store details.
+- **Data Storage:** The project uses a simple data source (e.g., JSON or a lightweight database) containing product and store details.
 The chatbot queries this data to answer user questions.
-- **dotenv**: For managing environment variables (like API keys) securely.
+- **dotenv:** For managing environment variables (like API keys) securely.

 ## Architecture (Multi-Agent Flow)

-The chatbot's logic is defined as a **LangGraph StateGraph**.
-When a user sends a message, the main chatbot agent (the graph's entry node) evaluates the intent and routes the query to the appropriate sub-agent.
-For example:

-- If the user asks about a product, the query goes to the **Product Information Agent**.
-- If the question is about store hours, it goes to the **Store Info Agent**.
+The chatbot’s logic is defined as a **LangGraph StateGraph**.
+When a user sends a message, the main chatbot agent (the graph’s entry node) evaluates the intent and routes the query to the appropriate sub-agent.
+For example, if the user asks about a product, the query goes to the _Product Information Agent_; if the question is about store hours, it goes to the _Store Info Agent_.
 Each agent processes the input (often calling the LLM with a structured prompt) and updates the conversation state.
 Because LangGraph maintains state across nodes, the context (previous messages, gathered information) is preserved.
 This supervisor-worker pattern and stateful design take advantage of multi-agent benefits: specialized expertise per agent and maintainable stateful context.

 ## Installation and Running Locally